ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 2. Using Dask

 Dask-jobqueue creates a Dask Scheduler in the Python process where the cluster object is instantiated.
-An example for running on ARCHER2 might look something like this:
+A script for running dask jobs on ARCHER2 might look something like this:

 ```
 from dask_jobqueue import SLURMCluster